 Record labels are becoming streaming services; talent management companies are becoming record labels; distributors are having a go at becoming managers and publishing agents.
 Ticket agents have become venue owners.
 And artists are stuck in the middle.

 However, we were already promoting artists and their releases, as well as showcasing their talents live through the events.
 All we were missing was the content to get behind, so going the label route was a natural progression for us.
 I guess we’re trying to ensure we’re covering all the bases we know we can manage well, to ensure the genre gets the recognition it deserves without taking too much of an unmanageable bite at the same time.
 It’s a fine balancing act but it’s a thrilling ride.

-It would seem there is a lot more what is being termed “vocal synthwave” and although The Electricity Club is enjoying this variant, it considers this to be more like classic synthpop, how do you see synthwave developing?
+It would seem there is a lot more what is being termed “vocal synthwave” and this variant is enjoyable this is more like classic synthpop, so how do you see synthwave developing?
 The purists do seem to prefer things to be solely instrumental…

 I think there’s a common misconception, even from the so-called synthwave purists, that the music became popular through its instrumental roots.
 This couldn’t be further from the truth – much of the gateway songs to the genre originate from the ‘Drive’ soundtrack, so, ‘A Real Hero’ by COLLEGE & ELECTRIC YOUTH, DESIRE’S ‘Under Your Spell’, KAVINSKY’s ‘Nightcall’ and so forth.
 GUNSHIP’s seminal debut was almost entirely vocal synthwave at its purest.